rachitbhutani1998/Android-Basics-Nanodegree-Udacity/MusicApp/README.md

 The application uses OnClickListener to access different activities from different buttons in every activity.

 Every child activity displays a TextView which shows the role of the activity in a MusicPlayer.

+You can download and install the quiz app by clicking [here](https://drive.google.com/open?id=0By1gotVqYBcyaHlXTktPT19vOXM).